pandulaDW/interpreter-in-rust/README.md

 - Supports common operators like +, -, ==, !=, <, > etc.
 - Supports let and return statements.
 - Supports If/else expressions and function expressions.
+- Supports higher order functions and closures.
+- Have a range of built-in functions such as len, print, push, sleep etc.
+- Supports composite data types: Arrays and HashMaps.

 ## Methodology